johanbrook/johanbrook.com/src/posts/2012-02-12-realigning-johanbrook-com.md

 title: 'Realigning Johanbrook.com'
 date: '2012-02-12 19:21'
 tags:
     - CSS
     - Design
     - Redesign
     - Typography
     - layout
     - 'golden ratio'
     - grid
 category: 'This site'
+slug: realigning-johanbrookcom
 ---

 Today I pushed a new theme to this site.
 It's a lot cleaner and to me more readable than the previous one.
 Some points to bring up: